TerrickMansur/JustView/README.md

 https://github.com/TerrickMansur/JustViewsRes-SBAdmin

-Clone this repository directly in your Vapors project `/Resources/View` folder.
+Clone this repository directly in your Vapors project `/Resources/Views` folder.
+This should give you a folder structure that look like this `Resources/View/JustViewsRes-SB-Admin`.
+This folder will include all the [Leaf](https://docs.vapor.codes/3.0/leaf/getting-started/)